thomas-xin/Miza/README.md

 ![Screenshot17](https://cdn.discordapp.com/attachments/687567100767633432/779065528551473182/unknown.png)

-On the topic of parsing, Miza can also interpret unciode characters, has a lookup feature which finds the most accurate match, so you do not have to write the user's name exactly and/or @ them, can lookup users from outside of the guild, send single-message embeds in a webhook if the message exceeds the character limit, understand commands without being case sensitive, and etc!
+On the topic of parsing, Miza can also interpret unciode characters, has a lookup feature which finds the most accurate match )so you do not have to write the user's name exactly and/or @ them) can lookup users from outside of the guild via user ID, understand commands without being case sensitive, and etc!

 ![Screenshot18](https://cdn.discordapp.com/attachments/687567100767633432/779070391657562162/image0.png)